All about car tuning

-Japanese cuisine: food aesthetics.
-What is the national cuisine, traditional dishes and food in Japan?
+Japanese cuisine: the aesthetics of food.
+What are the national cuisine, traditional dishes and food in Japan?
 Famous Japanese dishes

 Japan has always been considered one of the most mysterious and attractive countries in the world for tourists.
 We don't know much about her cuisine, but we all know what sushi and rolls are.

 Minimalism is the main criterion for the Japanese.
-The food they eat does not require special cooking or any kind of processing.
-And if you are lucky enough to visit Japan, then visit not only the famous Mount Fuji, but also some local restaurant to taste Japanese cuisine.
-Whatever your choice, check out 12 traditional Japanese dishes!
+The food they eat does not require special cooking or any processing.
+And if you are lucky enough to visit Japan, then visit not only the famous Mount Fuji, but also some local restaurant to try Japanese cuisine.
+And no matter what the choice is, check out 12 traditional Japanese dishes!

 Dish number 1.
 Sushi and rolls

 Not surprisingly, sushi and rolls are at the top of the list of traditional Japanese dishes.
-The offer to visit Japan in order to try dishes that every provincial chef knows the recipes seems strange.
-Today, in a restaurant with any cuisine, you can find "Gunkan-maki", "California" and "Philadelphia" without applying for a visa and a passport.
-Only sushi and rolls with the freshest seafood can demonstrate the best taste, and these are served exclusively in Japan.
-Each restaurant has an aquarium or even a pond with live fish, which are caught right to the table.
+The proposal to visit Japan in order to try the dishes, the recipes of which every provincial chef knows, seems strange.
+Today, in a restaurant with any cuisine, you can find "Gunkan-maki", "California" and "Philadelphia" without issuing a visa and a passport.
+The best taste qualities can only be demonstrated by sushi and rolls with the freshest seafood, and these are served exclusively in Japan.
+Each restaurant has an aquarium or even a pond with live fish, which are caught directly to the table.

-The second line of traditional Japanese dishes is ramen.
-In Asia, thick soups are very popular: the Thai Rad Na soup immediately replaces the first and second courses.
-Japanese ramen is a close relative of it.
+The second line of traditional Japanese dishes is occupied by ramen.
+In Asia, thick soups are very popular: Thai Rad Na soup immediately replaces the first and second courses.
+Japanese ramen is its close relative.
 It is sold by both street food vendors and gourmet restaurants.
-Ramen is a kind of assortment, because in its composition any component can be replaced with another.
-The basis is meat broth from chicken, pork, and sometimes fish.
-Wide wheat or rice noodles are boiled in the broth, seasoned with eggs, green onions and seaweed.
+Ramen is a kind of assortment, because in its composition any component can be replaced by another.
+The base is a meat broth made from chicken, pork, and sometimes fish.
+Broad wheat or rice noodles are boiled in the broth, seasoned with eggs, green onions and seaweed.
 The skill of a ramen chef in Japan is measured by checking the texture of the meat in the soup: it should resemble mashed potatoes.

 Dish number 3.
 Tempura

 Another traditional Japanese dish rightfully occupies the third position.
-Residents of the Land of the Rising Sun do not understand the popularity of American fast food - in particular, French fries.
-The Japanese spied a recipe for a lean dish from Portuguese missionaries and made a cult out of it.
-In every home in the country, you can find a special tempura frying pan, which is taken out before parties, friendly gatherings.
-Fresh shrimp, fish, vegetables and even fruits are fried in a small amount of oil.
-A special taste is given to it by a batter made from eggs, ice water and flour, beaten to the state of air bubbles.
+Residents of the Land of the Rising Sun do not understand the popularity of American fast food - in particular, french fries.
+The Japanese spied on a recipe for a lenten dish from the Portuguese missionaries and made a cult out of it.
+In every house in the country you can find a special pan for tempura, which is taken out before parties, friendly gatherings.
+Fresh shrimp, fish, vegetables and even fruits are fried in it with a small amount of oil.
+A special taste is given to it by a batter made from an egg, ice water and flour, beaten to the state of air bubbles.

 Dish number 4.
 Okonomiyaki

-The Japanese have also found a replacement for burgers: they call it okonomiyaki, which means "fish cake."
-Grated cabbage or pumpkin, flour, cheese, egg and water are used as the basis for the tortilla.
-The ingredients are mixed and poured in a thin layer into the pan to bake the pancake.
-The finished traditional Japanese dish okonomiyaki is soaked in thick soy sauce and sprinkled with chopped tuna flesh.
-The size and filling of the flatbread is different in every region of Japan: they are much larger in Kansai than in Tokyo.
+The Japanese also found a replacement for burgers: they call it okonomiyaki, which means “fish cake”.
+Grated cabbage or pumpkin, flour, cheese, egg and water are used as the basis for the flatbread.
+The ingredients are mixed and poured into a thin layer in a pan to bake a pancake.
+Finished traditional Japanese dish okonomiyaki is soaked in thick soy sauce and sprinkled with chopped tuna pulp.
+The size and filling of tortillas in each region of Japan is different: in Kansai they are much larger than in Tokyo.

-This traditional Japanese dish gets its name from a type of cookware.
-A shabu shabu is a deep metal plate that can be heated in an oven or over an open fire.
+This traditional Japanese dish gets its name from a type of kitchen utensil.
+A shabu-shabu is a deep metal plate that can be heated in an oven or over an open fire.
 Broth with vegetables, tofu and noodles is poured into it.
-Separately, cuts of duck, pork, lobster and chicken fillet are served: its pieces are dipped in a heated broth just before use.
-Syabu-shabu is such a hearty dish that it is served on the table only during the cold season.
+Separately, cold cuts of duck, pork, lobster and chicken fillet are served: its pieces are dipped in warmed broth immediately before use.
+Shabu-shabu is such a hearty dish that it is only served on the table during the cold season.

 Dish number 6.
 Miso

-Miso soup is served as a side dish with any other dish except desserts.
+Miso soup is served as a side dish to any dish other than desserts.
 It is made from miso paste made from fermented soybeans and tuna dashi broth.
-This base mix is complemented with chunks of tofu, wasabi, onions, sweet potatoes, seaweed, carrots and radishes.
-It is never used as a main course: at least one kind of soup or two rice garnishes with different sauces is always served with miso.
+This base mix is topped with tofu pieces, wasabi, onions, sweet potatoes, seaweed, carrots, and radishes.
+It is never used as a main dish: miso is always served with at least one type of soup or two rice side dishes with different sauces.

 Dish number 7.
 Yakitori

-The Japanese could argue with the Caucasian peoples for the right to be called the inventors of the barbecue.
+The Japanese could argue with the Caucasian peoples for the right to be called the inventors of barbecue.
 Since ancient times, they have been roasting meat on coals, stringing it on bamboo sticks.
-Both fillets and entrails marinated in a mixture of rice wine, soy sauce, sugar and salt are suitable for Japanese barbecue.
-When frying, the meat is poured with the same mixture called "tare".
-Yakitori is sold in small shops around every corner.
-After the end of the working day, the Japanese do not consider it necessary to spend personal time preparing dinner: before returning home, they buy yakitori and beer or sugary carbonated drinks.
+For Japanese barbecue, both fillets and entrails marinated in a mixture of rice wine, soy sauce, sugar and salt are suitable.
+When frying, the meat is poured with the same mixture, which is called "tare".
+Yakitori is sold in small shops found on every corner.
+The Japanese do not consider it necessary to spend personal time preparing dinner after the end of the working day: before returning home, they buy yakitori and beer or sweet carbonated drinks.

 Dish number 8.
 Onigiri

 If yakitori is purchased instead of dinner, then for breakfast in Japan they order home delivery of such a traditional dish as onigiri.
 Rice balls stuffed with beans, shiitake mushrooms or pork in a variety of flavors are eaten as snacks, including during work breaks.
 In Japan, they are more popular than sushi due to the fact that their preparation does not require special skills.
-The girls prepare the onigiri: they put the rice and the filling in the palm of their hand, and then roll the balls out of the mixture.
-At restaurants located in Tokyo, you can try a variety of onigiri like umeboshi, a plum filling with salt and wine vinegar.
+The onigiri is prepared by the girls: they place the rice and stuffing in the palm of their hand, and then roll the mixture into balls.
+In restaurants located in Tokyo, you can try a variety of onigiri such as umeboshi - a plum filling with salt and wine vinegar.

 Dish number 9.
 Soba

-Wheat udon can be seen on the menu of any Asian country, so the Japanese decided to come up with their own variety of noodles.
-This traditional Japanese dish is made with buckwheat flour, which gives the pasta its gray-brown color.
+Wheat udon can be seen on the menu of any Asian country, so the Japanese decided to come up with their own kind of noodles.
+This traditional Japanese dish is made with buckwheat flour, which gives the pasta its grey-brown color.
 Soba is boiled, thrown into a colander and mixed with vegetables and meat, disassembled into fibers.
-In small cafes and fast food outlets, soba is added to chicken broth for almost instant soup.
-Renowned restaurants serve buckwheat noodles with crab and lobster.
+In small cafes and fast food establishments, soba is added to chicken broth to get an almost instant soup.
+Eminent restaurants serve buckwheat noodles with crabs and lobsters.

-Translated from Japanese, this word means "a bowl of beef".
-A spicy traditional dish popular with Japanese men due to its high calorie content and satiety, it is not inferior in spice to Thai culinary masterpieces.
-What distinguishes gyudon from soby is the amount of meat: when serving, two or three tablespoons of rice and several handfuls of stew with wine are placed on a plate.
-Top garnish garnished with raw chicken yolk.
-In the restaurants of the Japanese capital, a variety of gyudon is served - katsudon with a chop weighing at least 500 grams.
+Translated from Japanese, this word means "a bowl of beef."
+A spicy traditional dish, popular with Japanese men due to its high calorie content and satiety, is not inferior in spiciness to Thai culinary masterpieces.
+What distinguishes gyudong from soba is the amount of meat: when serving, two or three tablespoons of rice and a few handfuls of stew with wine are placed on a plate.
+Garnish topped with raw chicken yolk.
+The restaurants of the Japanese capital serve a variety of gyudon - katsudon with a chop weighing at least 500 grams.

 Dish number 11.
 Yakiniku

-Japanese men gather in a company and compete in the art of grilling grilled meat.
-The brazier is placed on an earthenware pot with hot coals.
+Japanese men gather in a company, compete in the art of cooking fried meat on a grill.
+The brazier is installed on a clay pot with red-hot coals.
 Each man has his own recipe for yakiniku, which he does not share with anyone.
-In restaurants, this traditional Japanese dish is also prepared by a male chef using premium marbled beef.
+In restaurants, this traditional Japanese dish is also prepared by a male chef using top quality marbled beef.

 Dish number 12.
 Suama

-Desserts are not very popular in Japan, but neither an adult nor a child can resist Suama.
-This cake is made from rice flour and fine cane sugar: the ingredients are ground in a mortar and pink dye is added.
-The color of sakura petals symbolizes this country, therefore, chefs are not allowed to change the shade of the dye.
+Desserts are not very popular in Japan, but neither an adult nor a child can resist sumama.
+This cake is made from rice flour and fine cane sugar: the components are ground in a mortar, adding pink dye.
+The color of sakura petals symbolizes this country, so cooks are not allowed to change the shade of the dye.

 Don't miss interesting news in photos: